-14.1 In terms of Section 46 of the Customs Act, 1962, while presenting the Bills of Entry before the Customs Authority for clearance of the imported goods, it was the duty of the importer to declare whether or not they complied with the conditions of pre-import and/or physical export in respect of the Advance Authorizations under which imports were being made availing benefit of IGST exemption.
+14.1 Whereas in terms of Section 46 of the Customs Act, 1962, while presenting the Bills of Entry before the Customs Authority for clearance of the imported goods, it was the duty of the importer to declare whether or not they complied with the conditions of pre-import and/or physical export in respect of the Advance Authorizations under which imports were being made availing benefit of IGST exemption.
 The law demands true facts to be declared by the importer.
 It was the duty of the importer to pronounce that the said pre-import and/or physical exports conditions could not be followed in respect of the subject Advance Authorization.
-As the importer has been working under the regime of self-assessment, where they have been given liberty to determine every aspect of an imported consignment from classification to declaration of value of the goods, it was the sole responsibility of the importer to place correct facts and figures before the Assessing Authority.
-In the material case, the importer has failed to comply with the requirements of law and incorrectly availed benefit of exemption of Notification No.79/2017-Cus dated 13.10.2017.
+As the importer has been working under the regime of self-assessment, where they have been given liberty to determine every aspect of an imported consignment from classification to declaration of value of the goods, it was the sole responsibility of the importer to place correct facts and figures before the assessing authority.
+In the material case, the importer has failed to comply with the requirements of law and incorrectly availed benefit of exemption of Notification No. 79/2017-Cus dated 13-10-2017.
 This has therefore, resulted in violation of Section 46 of the Customs Act, 1962.

-14.2 The importer failed to comply with the conditions laid down under the relevant Customs Notification as well as the DGFT Notification and the provisions of the Foreign Trade Policy (2015-20), as would be evident from the discussion at para-15 of this Notice.
+14.2 The importer failed to comply with the conditions laid down under the relevant Customs Notification as well as the DGFT Notification and the provisions of the Foreign Trade Policy (2015-20), as would be evident from the discussion in the earlier paras of this Notice.
 The amount of IGST not paid, is recoverable under Section 28(4) of the Customs Act, 1962 along with interest.

 14.3 With the introduction of self-assessment under the Customs Act, more faith is bestowed on the importer, as the practice of routine assessment, concurrent audit and examination has been dispensed with and the importers have been assigned with the responsibility of assessing their own goods under Section 17 of the Customs Act, 1962.
-As a part of self-assessment by the importer, it was the Duty of the importer to present correct facts and declare to the Customs Authority about their inability to comply with the conditions laid down in the Customs Notification, while seeking benefit of exemption under Notification No.79/2017-Cus dated 13.10.2017.
-However, contrary to this, they availed the benefit of the subject Notification for the subject goods, without complying with the conditions laid down in the exemption Notification in violation of Section 17 of the Customs Act, 1962.
+As a part of self-assessment by the importer, it was duty of the importer to present correct facts and declare to the Customs Authority about their inability to comply with the conditions laid down in the Customs Notification, while seeking benefit of exemption under Notification No. 79/2017-Cus dated 13-10-2017.
+However, contrary to this, they availed benefit of the subject Notification for claiming the exemption from payment of IGST suppressing the fact that the export took place prior to import of the goods under Advance Authorization and they are not entitled for exemption of IGST as they did not comply with the conditions laid down in the exemption Notification in violation of Section 17 of the Customs Act, 1962.
 Amount of Customs Duty attributable to such benefit availed in the form of exemption of IGST, is therefore, recoverable from them under Section 28(4) of the Customs Act, 1962.

 14.4 The importer failed to comply with the pre-import condition of the Notification and imported goods Duty free by availing benefit of the same without observing condition, which they were duty bound to comply.
-This has led to contravention of the provisions of the Notification No.79/2017-Cus dated 13.10.2017, and the Foreign Trade Policy (2015-20), which rendered the goods liable to confiscation under Section 111(o) of the Customs Act, 1962.
+This has led to contravention of the provisions of the Notification No. 79/2017-Cus dated 13-10-2017, and the Foreign Trade Policy (2015-20), which rendered the goods liable to confiscation under Section 111(o) of the Customs Act, 1962.